Admitting now

 Therapy & family integration

-Alongside the taper, structured CBT addresses the patterns that sustained the prescription dependency.
+Alongside the support, structured CBT addresses the patterns that sustained the prescription dependency.
 Family sessions address the relational patterns.

 5. 05